anonaddy/addy.io/source/_posts/why-you-should-use-a-different-email-address-for-every-site.md

 One of those is the added layer of confusion they might add.
 If you are not using a password manager to save and keep track of all your different aliases, it could be possible to forget which one you have used to sign up for a particular service, which could leave you unable to login.

 If you are using a shared domain, another potential downside could be that certain sites and services may start blocking users from signing up with any email address at these domains.
-Unfortunately there isn't really a solution to this; however, as AnonAddy allows users to add their own domain names, the problem can be easily avoided.
+Unfortunately there isn't really a solution to this; however, as addy.io allows users to add their own domain names, the problem can be easily avoided.
 This also protects users from a potential unexpected shutdown of the service you are using.
 By simply changing your MX records to another email provider, you can continue to receive emails as normal.

 Whilst there are a couple of potential downsides, the benefits of using an email forwarding service are far greater.